 I felt uneasy simply sending money to a random address.
 I asked that she at least send me a PayPal request specifying what apartment the deposit was for, ideally from an email address associated with the website I was booking through.

 "No need to worry we do this as business, we have many apartments, just sent money request email us after you pay.
-Izumi",
+Izumi",came the reply.

 Following her PayPal request I sent her $1100 to secure the most luxurious apartment on September 11.